 BWP for SRS for positioning Tx frequency hopping: For SRS for positioning Tx frequency hopping, separate BWP configuration outside BWP configuration for data transmission.

+CLTM candidate cell: A candidate cell configured for conditional LTM as defined in TS 38.331 [5].

 Dedicated SL-PRS resource pool: A sidelink resource pool which can be used for the transmission of SL-PRS and cannot be used for the transmission of PSSCH.

 Dormant BWP: The dormant BWP is one of downlink BWPs configured by the network via dedicated RRC signaling.
 In the dormant BWP, the UE stop monitoring PDCCH on/for the SCell, but continues performing CSI measurements, Automatic Gain Control (AGC) and beam management, if configured.